alexander-yakushev/honeysql/doc/clause-reference.md

                     :where [:= :item.id 42]})
 ["DELETE order, item FROM order INNER JOIN item ON order.item_id = item.id WHERE item.id = ?"
 42]
 ```

+`:erase-from` is only supported by XTDB and produces an `ERASE FROM`
+statement but otherwise has identical syntax to `:delete-from`.
+It
+is a "hard" delete as opposed to a temporal delete.

 ## truncate